tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

       see the [application spec entry on consensus parameters](../abci/apps.md#consensus-parameters).
     * Application is expected to persist its state at the end of this call, before calling `ResponseFinalizeBlock`.
     * `ResponseFinalizeBlock.app_data` contains an (optional) Merkle root hash of the application state.
-    * `ResponseFinalizeBlock.app_data` is included as the `Header.AppHash` in the next block.
-It may be empty or hard-coded.
+    * `ResponseFinalizeBlock.app_data` is included
+        * [in next-block execution mode] as the `Header.AppHash` in the next block.
+        * [in same-block execution mode] as the `Header.AppHash` in the current block.
+In this case, `PrepareProposal` is required to fully execute the block and set the App hash before returning the proposed block to Tendermint.
+        * `ResponseFinalizeBlock.app_data` may also be empty or hard-coded, but MUST be **deterministic** - it must not be a function of anything that did not come from the parameters of `RequestFinalizeBlock` and the previous committed state.
     * Later calls to `Query` can return proofs about the application state anchored in this Merkle root hash.
-    * Note developers can return whatever they want here (could be nothing, or a constant string, etc.), so long as it is **deterministic** - it must not be a function of anything that did not come from the parameters of `RequestFinalizeBlock` and the previous committed state.
     * Use `retain_height` with caution!
 If all nodes in the network remove historical blocks then this data is permanently lost, and no new nodes will be able to join the network and bootstrap.
 Historical blocks may also be required for other purposes, e.g. auditing, replay of non-persisted heights, light client verification, and so on.
-    * Just as `ProcessProposal` the implementation of `FinalizeBlock` MUST be deterministic, since it is making the Application's state evolve in the context of state machine replication.
+    * Just as `ProcessProposal`, the implementation of `FinalizeBlock` MUST be deterministic, since it is making the Application's state evolve in the context of state machine replication.
-    * Currenlty, Tendermint will fill up all fields in `RequestFinalizeBlock`, even if they were already passed on to the Application in the form of `RequestPrepareProposal` or `RequestProcessProposal`.
+    * Currently, Tendermint will fill up all fields in `RequestFinalizeBlock`, even if they were already passed on to the Application via `RequestPrepareProposal` or `RequestProcessProposal`.
-      If the Application is in "same-block execution" mode, it applies the right candidate state here (rather than executing the whole block).
+      If the Application is in same-block execution mode, it applies the right candidate state here (rather than executing the whole block).
 In this case the Application disregards all parameters in `RequestFinalizeBlock` except `RequestFinalizeBlock.hash`.
-In the future, Tendermint might even not fill up the unused fields if the Application declared to be in "same-block execution" mode.

 #### When is it called?